 These are all questions you should answer in your bio.
 Once again, Twitter has imposed a character limit here, so be sure to use these 160 characters wisely.
 Whatever your reason for using Twitter, you will need to give people a reason to follow you.
 This means that, even if you are using Twitter for business, you should be fun as well as factual to help you stand out from the crowd.

 4. You Are What You Tweet

-This will largely be based on your “Goals” from step 1.
-If you’re using Twitter for fun and communication with friends then feel free to just chat as normal.
-If you want to start engaging with others you don’t know, then you have to talk about things that may be of interest to them.
+What you Tweet will largely be depend on the “Goals” you have decided on in step 1.
+If you’re using Twitter for fun and communicating with friends then it is perfectly acceptable to just chat as normal.
+However, if you want to start engaging with others you don’t know, then you have to talk about things that may be of interest to them.
 And if you’re not a celebrity this will mean avoiding talking about yourself too much!

 You can apply this methodology to any interest or business sector.
 If you’re using Twitter for business, it’s even more important not to talk about yourself too much.
 Twitter accounts full of self-promotional Tweets are not that interesting to anyone, although there are always exceptions – see Dell Outlet UK.

 5. How Often To Tweet

 This will vary a lot dependant on what you are looking to achieve.
 Even with a casual account based around your own interests you want to be sending out Tweets regularly, 3 or 4 times a day perhaps.
 If you’re in business and looking to use Twitter commercially you are going to need to Tweet a lot more.
 If people get used to you being there and you Tweet interesting stuff regularly they are more likely to keep following you, engage with your Tweets, and share your content with their own followers- which will, of course, have a positive impact on awareness of your brand.